Leading charities look to blockchain to reduce losses and track financial aid

 "We normally use our bank to transfer funds, but transfers have become increasingly expensive and slow.
 Using Disberse, we saved 2.5 per cent (on fees), which covered the costs of a year's education for an additional three girls," said Sarah Llewellyn, director of Positive Women.

-The new partnership using the blockchain technology will now scale up to work on a series of small disbursements within Start Network's existing programmes over the next six months.
+The new partnership using the blockchain technology will now scale up to work on a series of small disbursements within Start Network's existing programs over the next six months.

 Reporting by Adela Suliman; editing by Ros Russell.
 Please credit the Thomson Reuters Foundation, the charitable arm of Thomson Reuters, that covers humanitarian news, women's rights, trafficking, property rights, climate change and resilience.
 Visit news.trust.org